Mater Dei Catholic High School (Chula Vista, California): Facilities

 Its facilities include the Marian chapel, a track and football stadium, baseball and softball diamonds, tennis courts, a full-service 800-seat theater, a competition swimming pool, a basketball/volleyball gym, and an environmentally friendly "earth bench".

 Athletics

 Mater Dei Catholic High School competes in the Metropolitan – Mesa League under the South Bay League of the CIF San Diego Section.

-Most recently, the Mater Dei football team won the CIF Division 5AA State Championship in December 2015 against Immanuel High School of Reedley, CA.

-Basketball

-The 2009 Lady Crusaders became the first Crusader team to win a state title.
+The "Pioneers" have won several team and individual state championships.